Dave A. Chokshi

-Dr. Chokshi served as a 2012-13 White House Fellow at the U.S. Dept. of Veterans Affairs, where he was the principal health and medical advisor to Secretary Eric Shinseki.
-His prior work experience spans the public, private, and nonprofit sectors, including positions with the New York City Department of Health, the Louisiana Department of Health, a startup clinical software company, and the Patient-Centered Outcomes Research Institute.
+Previously, Dr. Chokshi was Director of Population Health Improvement at NYU Langone.
+In 2012-13, he served as a White House Fellow at the U.S. Dept. of Veterans Affairs, where he was the principal health advisor in the Office of the Secretary.
+His prior work experience spans the public, private, and nonprofit sectors, including positions with the New York City and State Departments of Health, the Louisiana Department of Health, and a startup clinical software company.
 Dr. Chokshi helped grow the nonprofit Universities Allied for Essential Medicines (UAEM), dedicated to improving access to medicines in developing countries; he was a founding member of UAEM's Board of Directors.

-Dr. Chokshi has written extensively on medicine and public health in The New England Journal of Medicine, JAMA, The Lancet, Health Affairs, and Nature.
-He is also a contributor to The Atlantic and is on the Medical Review Board of the Huffington Post.
+Dr. Chokshi has written on medicine and public health in The New England Journal of Medicine, JAMA, The Lancet, Health Affairs, and Science.
+He has also contributed to The Atlantic and Scientific American.
 He trained in internal medicine at Brigham & Women's Hospital, where he practiced primary care at the Southern Jamaica Plain Health Center, and was a clinical fellow at Harvard Medical School.
-He received his MD with Alpha Omega Alpha distinction from Penn, an MSc in global public health as a Rhodes Scholar at Oxford, and graduated summa cum laude and Phi Beta Kappa from Duke.
+During his training, he did clinical work in Guatemala, Peru, Botswana, Ghana, and India.
+He received his M.D. with Alpha Omega Alpha distinction from Penn, an M.Sc in global public health as a Rhodes Scholar at Oxford, and graduated summa cum laude from Duke.